lostintangent/node-azure/README.md

 This change does two things:

-1. Adds a new run configuration for Chrome, which will allow us to debug our front-end JavaScript code
+1. Adds a new run configuration for Chrome, which will allow us to debug our front-end JavaScript code.
+You can hover your mouse over any of the settings that are specified to view documentation about what they do.

 2. Adds a "compound" run configuration, which will allow us to debug our front and back-end code at the same time!
+The compound configuration concept is really powerful, as we'll discuss later!

-To see this in action, switch to the debug tab in VS Code, and change the selected configuration to "Full-Stack", and then hit `F5` to run it.
+To see this in action, switch to the debug tab in VS Code, and change the selected configuration to "Full-Stack" (which is what we called the compound config), and then hit `F5` to run it.

 <img src="images/FullStackProfile.png" width="200px" />

-This launches the Node.js app (as can be seen in the debug console output), as well as Chrome, which is configured to navigate to the Node.js app.
+This launches the Node.js app (as can be seen in the debug console output), as well as Chrome, which is configured to navigate to the Node.js app at `http://localhost:8080`.

 Type `CTRL+P` and enter/select `todos.js`, which is the main Angular controller for the app's front-end.
 Set a breakpoint on line 11, which is the entry-point for a new todo being created.